JDML-Dcoder107/PRAXIS-FLOW-Assign.-Track.-Evaluate./README.md

 * **Classes Used:** `Student Intern`, `Company`, `School`, `AdminMain`

 ### **Abstract Class and Interface** (Defining Contracts)
-Ensures specific classes adhere to a mandatory set of methods.
+Ensures specific class and interfaces adhere to a mandatory set of methods.
 * **Classes Used:** `User`, `Evaluate`, `Tracker`

 ##  Praxis Flow System Architecture